Pakistan's National Assembly passes bill to give right of appeal to Kulbhushan Jadhav | Politics

 The ICJ, in its 2019 verdict, had asked Pakistan to provide a proper forum for appeal against the sentence given to Jadhav.

+He said by passing the law, they had proved to the world that Pakistan was a ''responsible state''.

+The National Assembly also passed 20 other bills, including the Elections (Amendment) Bill.

-The Opposition members staged a walkout and pointed out the lack of quorum three times, but each time the chair declared the house in order and continued the business, forcing the Opposition to resort to noisy protest.
+The Opposition members staged a walkout and pointed out the lack of quorum three times, but each time the chair declared the House in order and continued the business, forcing the Opposition to resort to noisy protests.

 The Opposition members gathered in front of the Speaker's dais and raised slogans.